 Think of serotonin as the neurotransmitter that helps us maintain mood balance, reduce anxiety and keep calm.
 Patients with depression often take medication that affects their serotonin levels.
 Low dopamine production is associated with apathy and a lack of motivation.
 It’s often called the “motivation molecule” because it provides the drive and focus we need to be productive.
 It’s also in charge of our brain’s pleasure-reward system.
 We want to help our body produce enough serotonin and dopamine to help us feel calm, focused, and happy.

 What we eat and drink can affect our serotonin and dopamine levels.
 Specifically, consuming probiotic-rich foods is one way to promote digestive health the production of these mood-balancing neurotransmitters.
 Many of us, including me, have taken lots of antibiotics, which wipe out all of the bacteria in our gut, so it’s important that we replenish the good guys and keep the bad guys in balance.
 Think probiotic = pro-life; antibiotic = against life.
+There are many supplements that are probiotics too.
+Dopify by Vitamonk is a prime example of this and will make you feel much more positive about the day ahead.

 So, what are some food-based sources of probiotics?